 Degenerative Vitreous Syndrome

 Vitreous floaters are a common visual experience for almost everyone at some point in their lives.
 For most people, the condition is a benign, temporary phenomenon.
 Some individuals may experience these little squiggly swimmers in their vision at several times in their life.
 They seem to appear and disappear for no apparent reason.
 For some people, however, vitreous floaters may be more significant.
-For a minority of individuals vitreous floaters interfere with their ability to perform certain functions of daily life.
+For a minority of individuals vitreous floaters interfere with their ability to perform daily visual activities (reading, driving, recognizing faces, DVA).
 This is a condition we term Degenerative Vitreous Syndrome (DVS).

 - Benign Vitreous Floaters – particles that float in the vitreous gel, casting a shadow on the retina.
 May appear as spots, strings, or cobwebs.
 Usually transparent.
 Normally associated with the aging process.
 Temporary effect.